Gülsün Karamustafa: Works

 During Turkey's military coups in the early 1970s, Karamustafa and her husband participated in student protests and in were arrested as a result in 1971.
 Karamustafa explores this in an artwork titled The Stage (1998) where she features a photo taken at the courtroom.
 Her time in prison is documented in the 1972 series Prison Paintings, displayed for the first time in her 2013 solo exhibition A Promised Exhibition at SALT, Istanbul.
 In talking about the series, Karamustafa explained “I made them in order to remember, in order to be able to keep [what happened] in mind.
 After serving time in the Maltepe, Selimiye and Sağmalcılar prisons in Istanbul, I was sent to Izmit Prison to be with the ones sentenced to penal servitude for life."

 Until she received her passport in 1987, Karamustafa focused on the new hybrid visual culture caused by the massive waves of internal migration from rural Turkey to its major cities.
 During this period, she also co-directed Benim Sinemalarım (“My Movie Theaters,” 1990) and she was the art director of Bir Yudum Sevgi (“A Sip of Love,” 1984), Kupa Kızı (“The Heart Queen,” 1985), Asılacak Kadın (“The Woman Who Must Be Hanged,” 1986) and Gecenin Öteki Yüzü ("The Other Face of the Night," 1987).
 Her arabesk paintings and the use of carpets, fabric and ready-made kitsch objects are inspired by her experience in the movie industry.

 Starting in the early 1990s, Karamustafa started experimenting with different media, focusing mainly on displacement, border-crossing, and identity.
 A key work from this period is Mystic Transport (1992), consisting of satin quilts in metal baskets, was first exhibited at the 3rd International Istanbul Biennial in 1992.
 The work encapsulates the hypermobile society of the decade.
 Presentation of an Early Representation (1996), Trellis of My Mind (1998), Fragmenting Fragments (1999) and Anti-Hamam Confessions (2010) problematizes postcolonial discourse.
 Memory of a Square (2005), a double-screen video installation, brings together historical records and personal experiences.

 Exhibitions

 Karamustafa participated in the 2nd, 3rd and 4th International Istanbul Biennials, the 3rd and 10th Gwangju, 31st Sao Paulo, 8th Havana, 3rd Cetinje, the 4th Thessaloniki, the 1st Kiev, 11th Cairo, 3rd Singapore and 1st Seville biennials.
+She represented Turkey at the 60th Venice Biennale in 2024.

 Her work was exhibited in Athens, Berlin, Cologne, Geneva, Istanbul, Kassel, Minnesota, Porto, Rio de Janeiro, Salzburg, Vienna, in institutions and museums such as Kunsthalle Fridericianum, Museu Serralves, Museum der Moderne Salzburg, National Museum of Contemporary Art-EMST Athens, Salzburg Kunstverein, Sammlung Essel, and Walker Art Center.

 Chronographia at Hamburger Bahnhof–Museum für Gegenwart–Berlin (2016) and A Promised Exhibition at SALT, Istanbul (2013) presented a comprehensive survey of her works.